benjaminkiesl/ut_tamarin/README.md

 ### Installation

-To build UT Tamarin, just run the `make` command from within the main directory.
-This then builds the executable `ut_tamarin`.
+The easiest way to build UT Tamarin is to just execute the script 'build.sh' in the main directory.
+After this, the executable 'ut_tamarin' will be located at 'build/bin/ut_tamarin'.

+The build.sh script simply creates a directory 'build' within the main directory and then executes 'cmake ..' followed by 'make' from within that build directory.
+If you don't want to use Make, and are familiar with CMake, you can also build the project for any platform you want using the CMake file CMakeLists.txt.

 ### Running UT Tamarin

-To run UT Tamarin, just execute the following command from the shell:
+To run UT Tamarin, just execute the following command from the shell (assuming that you are in the directory that contains the executable 'ut_tamarin'):

 `./ut_tamarin INPUT_TAMARIN_FILE --config_file=CONFIG_FILE`